PAndreew/vigil_vite/README.md

 [![Edge](https://img.shields.io/badge/Edge-Extension-yellow.svg)]()
 [![React](https://img.shields.io/badge/Built%20With-React%20%2B%20Vite-61DAFB.svg)]()

 **Vigil DLP** is an open-source browser extension that acts as a firewall between your sensitive data and AI chatbots currently in Public Alpha.
-It intercepts pastes and (some) file uploads, scans them for PII (Personally Identifiable Information) and other forms of sensitive data (like API keys), and allows you to redact sensitive data *before* it leaves your browser.
+It intercepts pasted text content and (to some degree) file uploads, scans them for PII (Personally Identifiable Information) and other forms of sensitive data (like API keys), and allows you to redact sensitive data *before* it leaves your browser.

 ---

-## Features
+## 🎨 Features

-*   **Real-time Interception:** Automatically detects when you paste text or upload files to supported sites (ChatGPT, Claude, etc.).
+*   **Real-time Interception:** Automatically detects when you paste text or upload files to supported sites.
+The following sites have been tested for pasted text content:
+    * grok.com
+    * chatgpt.com
+    * aistudio.google.com
+    * claude.ai
+    * chat.qwen.ai
+    * mistral.ai
 *   **Smart Redaction:** Identifies Emails, Credit Cards, SSNs, API Keys, and custom Regex patterns.
 *   **File Scanning (Limited):** "Peeks" into uploaded text/code files (CSV, JSON, PY, TS, TXT) to detect secrets before upload.
+File scanning works for:
+    * mistral.ai
+    * chat.qwen.ai
 *   **Granular Control:**
     *   **Redact:** Replace sensitive data with placeholders that keep the structure of the original.
 For example +361513734 becomes +00000000.
     *   **Original:** Bypass the filter for non-sensitive contexts.
     *   **Cancel:** Block the action entirely.
 *   **Privacy First:** All scanning happens locally in the browser.
 Your data is never sent to a cloud server for analysis.

-## Installation (Developer Mode)
+## 💻 Installation

 Vigil is built with React, TypeScript, and Vite.